GreenDelta/openLCA2-manual/src/res_analysis/res_analysis_groups.md

 # _New!_ Analysis groups

-In openLCA v2.4, you can conveniently categorize your LCA product system results into various categories, such as the EN15804+A2 modules.
-Instead of setting up specific processes, you can easily group results.
+Since openLCA v2.4, you can conveniently categorize your product system's processes into various categories allowing later to easily group results.
+This is particularly helpful if you assign groups according to the EN15804+A2 modules as used for EPDs.
+Moreover, it allows us to analyze life cycle stages without changing the connectivity within the model graph.

 After creating the product system, you can hover over a process in the model graph, right-click, and choose the desired option as seen below: